 Rouge press room

-Rouge at the West Howe factory in 1948 was only made in nine shades.
+In 1948, rouge at the West Howe factory was only made in nine shades.
 Max Factor had thirteen shades of rouge at the time so it is possible that post-war restrictions limited production to those that matched the Max Factor lipsticks; i.e., Clear Red, Blue Red and Rose Red each in three tones.
 An automatic rouge press made six cakes of rouge at each a press with each tablet of compressed rouge being impressed into a small metal pan or godet.

 Above: Factory No. 2: Rouge press room.
 A close-up of the rouge press.
 The rotating metal plate has been finished with depressions used to make compressed rouge.
 Metal godets were added to each of the six depressions in each set (left), these were then filled with powder mixed with a binder (front right), put through the press (right), then lifted from the moulds (back).
 Piles of empty metal godets can be seen at the front while at the back a worker removes the competed compact rouge cakes with a pointed instrument and piles them up ready to be laid out in trays to dry.